-The Complainant clarifies that it does not carry out any activity for, nor has any business with the Respondent.
+The Complainant contends that the Respondent has no rights or legitimate interests in respect of the disputed domain names and he is not related in any way with the Complainant.
+The Complainant does not carry out any activity for, nor has any business with the Respondent.

-The Complainant underlines that neither license nor authorization has been granted to the Respondent to make any use of the Complainant's trademarks "ARCELORMITTAL" and "MITTAL", or apply for registration of the disputed domain names.
+Neither license nor authorization has been granted to the Respondent to make any use of the Complainant's trademark IKKS, or apply for registration of the disputed domain names by the Complainant.